Why Agile will never be a project management framework

 - Saying Agile can be applied to any project is like saying anyone alive of any age can win any Olympic gold medal at the next games.
 There are some staggering examples out there.
 There are some projects where sequential incremental delivery is never going to be possible or applicable.
 The Manifesto is called “Manifesto for Agile Software Development” for a reason.

 - It is not an either/or choice when deciding how best to deliver projects (i.e. whether to have project management or Agile) – we often need both, working together.
 Agile was never intended to be a project management framework (or method).
-It does not address large parts of managing projects.
+It does not address large parts of managing projects, especially areas like integration and dealing with dependencies.

 - The world of, or the word “project” are not going to go away, despite this being the desire of some people.